 Dr. Hanna & Las Vegas Bariatrics has redefined surgical weight loss by emphasizing nutrition, fitness & group support before as well as after surgery.

-Gastric Bypass is a laparoscopic procedure using small incisions to divide the stomach into a small upper pouch and a much larger remnant pouch.
-The small pouch is then reattached to the small intestine, allowing food to bypass a portion of the digestive track.
+Interested in Bariatric Surgery?
+A Bariatric Bypass or Gastric Bypass is a laparoscopic procedure using small incisions to divide the stomach into a small upper pouch and a much larger remnant pouch.
+The small pouch is then reattached to the small intestine, allowing food to bypass a portion of the digestive tract.
 It is the most involved procedure and the oldest of the three procedures.
-This surgery leads to a significant reduction in the functional volume of the stomach, which is accompanied by a change to the physiological and physical response to food.
+Bariatric bypass surgery leads to a significant reduction in the functional volume of the stomach, which is accompanied by a change to the physiological and physical response to food.

 Gastric bypass surgery limits the amount of food that can be eaten at any one time by reducing the size of the stomach over 90%.
 A normal stomach can stretch, resulting in a size of over 1000 mL.
 After surgery, the small pouch may only be 15 mL in size and is usually formed from the part of the stomach that is least likely to stretch.

 When the patient ingests a small amount of food, the stomach’s first response is to stretch the stomach pouch.
 This stretching stimulates nerves that tell the brain that the stomach is full, resulting in the patient having a sense of fullness.
 The fullness will feel as if a large meal was eaten with just a small amount of food, and the patient will feel full for a longer period of time.
 In addition, by bypassing a portion of the intestine the body absorbs fewer calories.
 As less food is eaten, and fewer calories are absorbed, the body will stop storing excess calories and start using its fat supply for energy.